physrisk/website-source/pages/topics.md

 behind it is truly fascinating.
 So what is fractal and what significance does it have?

-Word fractal originated from latin word fractus (en. “composed of pieces”).
+Word fractal originated from Latin word fractus (en. “composed of pieces”).
 Thus fractal ought to be composed of smaller parts.
 And thus the most fascinating property of fractals lies within it, as each smaller part fully or partially resembles every other smaller and larger parts.
 Mathematicians call it